Orchestrator

 Link suggestions via Vectorize

-All published articles indexed as embeddings.
-New articles query for semantically similar content, generating internal and cross-site link suggestions stored in D1 for editorial review.
+Published articles are indexed as embeddings.
+New articles query similar content to suggest internal and cross-site links for editorial review in D1.

 Human-in-the-loop publishing

-Low-confidence images get flagged on Trello for manual approval with a 72-hour polling window.
-Final articles committed to GitHub as markdown, triggering CI/CD.
+Low-confidence images are sent to Trello for manual approval with a 72-hour polling window.
+Final articles are committed to GitHub as markdown to trigger CI/CD.

 Idempotency at every stage

-Post existence check before generation.
-Every pipeline execution recorded in workflow_runs.
-Per-phase timing, decision data, and AI outputs logged with correlation IDs.
+Posts are checked for existence before generation.
+Each run is recorded in workflow_runs with per-phase timing, decision data, and AI outputs tied to a correlation ID.

 Primitives Used